 Last month, fellow LTO Ultrium developer IBM passed the second-generation LTO certification testing requirements and began shipping this next generation to original equipment manufacturing (OEM) customers and IBM tape automation partners.
 Seagate, the third member of the LTO Ultrium developer consortium, has yet to announce its plans for LTO 2.

-First to latch onto LTO 2 technology, other than the big three, were Advanced Digital Information Corp. and Benchmark Storage Innovations Inc., which was recently acquired by Quantum Corp., which is the single biggest source
+First to latch onto LTO 2 technology, other than the big three, were Advanced Digital Information Corp. and Benchmark Storage Innovations Inc., which was recently acquired by Quantum Corp., which is the single biggest source for the competing DLT tape technology.

 Newcomers to LTO 2 include Maxell Corp. and the computer products division of Fuji Photo Film U.S.A.
 Inc., both of which announced plans to develop and ship LTO 2 drives and media before the year's end.